jeevanchavan143/Web-Scraping/README.md

 1.Find the URL that you want to scrape

-2.Check wheather is it legal to scrap from that website
+2.Check wheather is it legal to scrap from that website Goto www.URL/robots.txt if you are using Scrapy you no need to worry because it automatically allow only Legal links

 3.Inspecting the Website